broadinstitute/gnomad-browser/deploy/docs/Deployment.md

 ## Deploy Redis

-Run kubectl apply -k . in the deploy/manifests/redis folder
+Run kubectl apply -k . in the appropriate environment folder in [gnomad-deployments/redis](https://github.com/broadinstitute/gnomad-deployments/tree/main/redis)

+Note: Argo manages the production deployment for redis.
+There is a much smaller configuration appropriate for dev environments in the `dev` subfolder of that deployment.

 ## Http Cache